jyotir2003/Hierarchical-Multi-Document-RAG-System-for-Textbook-QA/README.md

 ## 📚 Textbooks Used

+📁 You'll find these books in the 'data' folder of this repository.
 The system was developed and tested using the following textbooks:
-1. "Never Split the Difference"
+1. 📘 "Never Split the Difference"
-2. "How to Talk to Anyone"
+2. 📗 "How to Talk to Anyone"
-3. "What to Say When You Talk to Yourself"
+3. 📙 "What to Say When You Talk to Yourself"
-   📁 You'll find these books in the 'data' folder of this repository.

 ## 🚀 Setup and Usage